TrainWeb.org Facebook Page

 Map: Ho 11 J 8 Topographic Maps

 For comparison, this is an original stone mile marker used on the "National Pike" the road from Baltimore to Frederick and further west.
-Turnpikes employed the markers to both encourage use of their roads (for which tolls were charged) as well as to mark the distance travelled for purposes of toll calculations.
+Turnpikes employed stones to both encourage use of their roads (for which tolls were charged) as well as to mark the distance travelled for purposes of toll calculations.

 This milestone now sits in the front yard of a home along Frederick Road.
-The engraving reads "13 M To B" (13 miles to Baltimore), and is so sharp I suspect it has been re-engraved recently.
+The engraving reads "13 M To B", (13 miles to Baltimore), and is so sharp I suspect it has been re-engraved recently.

 Bascom Creek Bridge